History of CraftNOW

 - Patrons were invited to a special evening at Bahdeebahdu with Warren Muller and RJ Thornburg as the main fundraising event of the year in September.
 Once again local restaurateurs as well as Moore Brothers Wine Company and Quaker City Mercantile donated their talents and offerings for guests.

-- Partners helped launched a series of tours with studio artists promoting Philadelphia as an urban center for craft-based tourism as CraftNOW began working with the American Craft Council to help develop their 2019 annual conference in Philadelphia.
+- Partners helped launch a series of tours with studio artists promoting Philadelphia as an urban center for craft-based tourism as CraftNOW began working with the American Craft Council to help develop their 2019 annual conference in Philadelphia.

 - 2018’s thematic approach Making a Difference branded a record two dozen exhibitions across the city and included a daylong symposium with Roberto Lugo as the keynote, the fourth annual CraftNOW Create at the Kimmel Center, and a screening of I am Known as An Artist about the life and work of Wharton Esherick with director Carolyn Coal with support from Moderne Gallery.